 The Dore Valley follows the River Dore from its rise in the foothills of the Black Mountains, not far from Hay-on-Wye, close to the border between England & Wales.
 The river flows south-southeastwards for about 12 miles (19 km) going through or close to the villages of Dorstone, Peterchurch, Vowchurch, Abbey Dore, Ewyas Harold and Pontrilas before reaching the Monnow near Llangua.
 The Monnow itself flows into the River Wye at Monmouth.
 The name Dore probably derives from the Welsh word dwr which means "water".
 The story is that dwr was misheard or misinterpreted by the Norman French who thought it was "d'or", meaning "golden" (perhaps they thought it was so-named because of colourful crops or flowers), so the river valley became known as "Golden Valley".

 Now!
 The basic concept for this Initiative germinated in November 2017 (see Idea#01) but it was not until 12th February 2018 that there was a "Let's get on with it" moment.
-The Initiative is being developed throughout 2018 and, we hope, will continue for many years to come.
 Developing this web site was our First Step on this journey and holding the SOCIETIES FAIR, on Sunday 18th November 2018, was our Second.

 For how long might GVGI continue?
 We do not know.
-We will have to see how it evolves over 2019.
+We will have to see how it evolves over the next few years.
 We hope to have another Societies Fair in 2020 and possibly another in 2022.
 After that, it will depend on how much support GVGI (or whatever it has evolved into by then) obtains from people we have probably not met yet.

 We are not trying to change the world.
 We are simply trying to make it easier for others to help themselves through simple Communication and Connection.
 It is up to them whether or not they take advantage of that.
 We are keeping what we do very simple partly so that it has a good chance of being accepted by others as being sensible (as well as useful) and partly so that it is sustainable.